vppillai/h3Docs/apps/tcp_client/readme.md

 nav_order: 1

 family: PIC32MZW1
-family: WINC
-family: SAMD21
-family: SAME54
 function: Secured TCP Client
 ---

 # Secured TCP Client

 The PIC32MZW1 example application acts as a TCP Client to connect to Secured TCP Server and exchange data in a non-blocking manner.
-The WINC example application demonstrates as a conventional, open tcp client-server communication.

 ## Description

 This application demonstrates how a user can use a TLS TCP  client to connect to a TCP server.
 The user would need to configure the Wi-Fi credentials for the Home AP and the TLS server details.
 The default application will try to establish a TLS connection with www.google.com and send a POST request to it.

-For WINC, please refer to "WINC Driver Demonstrations" for more information.

 ## Downloading and building the application